rm511130/Physna_User_Manual/README.md

 ![architecture](./images/architecture.jpg)

 - Physna is only available on GCP (Google Cloud Platform).
 Physna's API 1st architecture means that the Cloud Service Provider hosting Physna's services is effectively shielded by a layer of Physna's Public API services.
 As an end user, you will not be directly exposed to the Cloud Service Provider's services and will therefore not need to manage them.
-- The documentation pertaining to the publicly available API calls can be found at  https://api.physna.com/v2/docs and is in constant evolution.
+- The documentation pertaining to the publicly available API calls can be found at  https://api.physna.com/v2/docs.

 ## 7. Security <a name="security"><a/>